West Virginia Central & Pittsburg Railway

 The WVC&P was extended to Thomas by August 1884, followed by a branch to Davis in November.
 A roundhouse and machine shop for the railroad was built in Thomas in 1889 and enlarged in 1900.
 1

-Thomas had been settled by Jacob Christian Pase in 1880 and named after Thomas Beall Davis, a brother of Henry Davis.
-Coal mines operated by the Davis Coal & Coke Company (owned by Henry Davis) were opened in the winter of 1883 and were followed by timber mills.
+Thomas was settled by Jacob Christian Pase in 1880 and named after Thomas Beall Davis, a brother of Henry Davis.
+Coal mines operated by the Davis Coal & Coke Company (owned by Henry Davis) were opened in the winter of 1883, followed by timber mills.
 The Davis Coal & Coke company store closed on May 27, 1950, and the WVC&P roundhouse and machine shop were shuttered in 1953 when diesel locomotives replaced their steam counterparts.

 Davis became a hub for early timber and leather tanning industries and developed further under a Davis’ Davis Coal & Coke subsidiary, the Marshall Coal & Lumber Company.
 2

-Coalton, along the North Fork Blackwater River, was the central mining facility of Davis Coal & Coke.
-The first experimental “beehive” coke ovens were constructed in 1887, which converted coal into coke, the purest form of carbon, that was used to smelt iron ore into steel through the Bessemer process.
+Coalton, along the North Fork Blackwater River, was Davis Coal & Coke’s central mining facility.
+The first experimental “beehive” coke ovens were constructed in 1887.
+This converted coal into coke, the purest form of carbon, which was used for smelting iron ore into steel through the Bessemer process.
 Coke was produced by baking coal in stone or brick ovens until the impurities were burned, regulated by the amount of oxygen allowed into the stove via doors.

 At Coalton’s peak, 600 ovens, stretching for 1½ miles, employed 150 workers and operated 250 days per year.
 A new type of mining technology, introduced in 1915, allowed for coke ovens at the mine site, and by 1919, all of the coke operations at Coalton were shuttered.